moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 ## Deleting an existing user

 You can delete a user using either the UI or with SQL.
-The delete operation is not reversible.
+The delete operation is irreversible.

 ### Delete a user using the UI

 1. Select **Users** from the left sub-menu bar.
 2. Select the three horizontal dots (…) to the right of the user that you need to delete.
 3. Select **Delete user**.
 4. Select **Confirm** to delete the user.
-This operation is not reversible.
+This operation is irreversible.

 ### Delete a user using SQL